 Figure 1: HEXB classified and curated genetic variants types on DNA level identified in cases and carriers (wild type excluded) at CENTOGENE 7

 Figure 2: HEXB classified and curated genetic variants types on protein level identified in cases and carriers (wild type excluded) at CENTOGENE 7

 Treatment for Sandhoff disease is primarily supportive and directed at providing adequate nutrition and hydration, managing infectious disease, protecting the airway, and controlling seizures.
 Central nervous system enzyme replacement and neuronal-corrective gene therapy are in experimental considerations.

-CENTOGENE offers fluorimetric enzymatic assay for determination of total hexaminidase activity, full gene sequencing, and deletion/duplication analysis of the HEXB gene.
+CENTOGENE offers fluorimetric enzymatic assay for determination of total hexaminidase activity, sequencing, and deletion/duplication analysis of the HEXB gene.
 The HEXB gene is also part of the following NGS panels:

 The differential diagnosis of HEXB-related disorders – depending on the major symptoms in the initial case – includes the following diseases:

 - Infantile Gaucher disease

 - Canavan disease

 - Alexander disease